Kentuck Knob: Opening as visitor attraction

+During their ownership of Kentuck Knob, the Palumbos acquired another 650 acre for a wildlife preserve.
 In celebration of the house's 50th anniversary in 2006, three trees were dedicated on the grounds to honor the craftsmen that had helped erect the structure.
-The house continues to operate as a tourist attraction in the 2020s.
+The house continued to operate as a tourist attraction in the 2020s.
 The Palumbos no longer lived there (instead residing in a farmhouse nearby), but they continued to own Kentuck Knob and were involved in the house's operation.
+Palumbo's grandson Philip told the Pittsburgh Post-Gazette in 2025 that he was considering "very gentle innovations" for the site, including an arboretum and transport museum.
 Tickets to the house include a tour of the house's interior and a walk around the estate; the house tour is led by a docent, while the tour of the grounds is self-guided.
 It is typically open to visitors between March and September of each year.